CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 **Complete Results Report**

-The Complete Results Report provides all, detailed results of a target system or group of target systems compliance across multiple CIS benchmarks.
+The Complete Results Report provides all detailed results of a target system or group of target systems compliance across multiple CIS benchmarks.
 To generate the Complete Results Report, select the menu option under reports, search and select desired for target systems, then click on the `Complete Results Report` listed at the bottom of the results.

 ![](http://i.imgur.com/09wOdvf.png)